-- 1. The provider complies with the staffing requirements of the applicable licensing body, the staffing requirements in the Plan service-specific performance specifications and the credentialing criteria outlined in your provider manual that can be found at providerexpress.com.
+- The provider complies with the staffing requirements of the applicable licensing body, the staffing requirements in the Plan service-specific performance specifications and the credentialing criteria outlined in your provider manual that can be found at providerexpress.com.

-- 2. The provider ensures that the attending psychiatrist has had previous training, experience, and demonstrated expertise in treating children/adolescents with cooccurring mental health conditions and ID/ASD, and they are actively engaged in relevant training to maintain current expertise and relevant certification.
+- 2. The provider ensures that the attending psychiatrist has had previous training, experience, and demonstrated expertise in treating children/adolescents with co-occurring mental health conditions and ID/ASD, and that he/she is actively engaged in relevant training to maintain current expertise and relevant certification.

-- 3. The program utilizes a multi-disciplinary staff with established skills, training and/or expertise in the treatment of Enrollees with mental health conditions and ID/ASD.
-This team includes all the following modalities:
+- 3. The program utilizes a multi-disciplinary staff with established skills, training, and/or expertise in the treatment of Enrollees with mental health conditions and ID/ASD.
+This team includes all of the following modalities:

-- a) Child psychiatry
+- a.
+Child psychiatry

-- b) Behavioral psychology
+- b.
+Behavioral psychology

-- c) Board-Certified Behavioral Analyst
+- c.
+Board-certified behavioral analyst

-- d) Speech/language therapy including expertise in using augmentative communication devices
+- d.
+Speech/language therapy including expertise in using augmentative communication devices

-- e) Occupational therapy
+- e.
+Occupational therapy

-- f) Social work
+- f.
+Social work

-- g) Nursing
+- g.
+Nursing

-- h) Behavior technicians
+- h.
+Behavior technicians

-- i) School liaison
+- i.
+School liaison

-- j) Parent/guardian
+- j.
+Parent/guardian

-- k) Discharge Planning Coordinator: Discharge planning activities should include care coordination with state agencies, special education directors, and other state agencies as needed.
+- k.
+Discharge planning coordinator: Discharge planning activities should include care coordination with state agencies, special education directors and other state agencies as needed.
 It is essential that the discharge planning coordinator works with state and community resources to transition child/youth back to community with successful supports.

-- 4. The provider has access to medical consultation with expertise in assessing the medical condition and needs of Enrollees with co-occurring disorders, including nutritional consult, and regularly screens for such conditions, as appropriate.
+- 4. The provider has access to medical consultation with expertise in assessing the medical condition and needs of Enrollees with co-occurring disorders, and regularly screens for such conditions, as appropriate.

-- 5. The provider ensures that mandatory trainings related to the clinical needs of this

-specialty population are provided for all staff directly responsible for providing any treatment component during an Enrollee's stay to ensure clinical competency among the treatment team.
-Trainings include but are not limited to the assessment and treatment of children/adolescents with ID/ASD, learning disorders, motor skills disorders, communication disorders, and common comorbid conditions and concerns (e.g., obesity, Post-Traumatic Stress Disorder, etc.).
+- 5. The provider ensures that mandatory trainings related to the clinical needs of this specialty population are provided for all staff directly responsible for providing any treatment component during an Enrollee's stay to ensure clinical competency among the treatment team.
+Trainings include but are not limited to the assessment and treatment of children/adolescents with ID, learning disorders, motor skills disorders, communication disorders, PDD, and common comorbid conditions and concerns (e.g., obesity, Post-Traumatic Stress Disorder, etc.).

-6. The provider maintains staffing levels appropriate to ensuring the safety of Enrollees and treatment intensity to meet an Enrollee's clinical need and ensures a safety management technique recommended for this population.
+- 6. The provider maintains staffing levels appropriate to ensuring the safety of Enrollees and treatment intensity to meet Enrollees' clinical needs and ensures a safety management technique recommended for this population.